Pros and Cons of Medical Transcription Companies

 There is this understanding in the medical transcription world that any note-taking done by a human is superior to any automated note-taking that is done by a computer or AI device.
 At one point, this was true, but as technology continues to develop it’s becoming clear that we now have the ability to build artificially intelligent systems that supersede the natural ability of humans.
 Humans make errors, misunderstand, and mistakenly allow things to slip through the cracks.
 At the end of the day, medical transcription companies, despite their training, are still human — ripe for errors like the rest of us.

-Using a transcription service means that physicians need to accurately recall all relevant information from a patient visit.
-If a physician is completing their dictated session notes at the end of the day, hours after a patient has left, recalling all of that information can be extremely difficult.
-Without contacting the patient again or a recording of the patient encounter, a physician can be totally out of luck.
+Using a transcription service means that clinicians need to accurately recall all relevant information from a patient visit.
+If a clinician is completing their dictated session notes at the end of the day, hours after a patient has left, recalling all of that information can be extremely difficult.
+Without contacting the patient again or a recording of the patient encounter, a clinician can be totally out of luck.
 Instead of simply sending along an audio file, they can end up wasting time tracking down forgotten information.

-In conclusion, medical transcription companies overlook physicians' most pressing burden: documentation.
+In conclusion, medical transcription companies overlook clinicians' most pressing burden: documentation.

-Medical transcriptionists simply take a recorded audio file and convert it into a medical note that a physician can then use to populate an EHR and complete medical charts.
-Medical transcription companies don’t relieve physicians of their documentation burdens, they simply remove the task of typing, and replace it with dictation.
+Medical transcriptionists simply take a recorded audio file and convert it into a medical note that a clinician can then use to populate an EHR and complete medical charts.
+Medical transcription companies don’t relieve clinicians of their documentation burdens, they simply remove the task of typing, and replace it with dictation.
 It’s a band aid solution to a huge issue.

 What doctors really need is an all-encompassing tool that automates the entire documentation process, not just typing.
 A device that isn’t reliant on a host of explicit actions and that can create notes simply by listening in.
 One that transforms the way care is delivered by totally reimagining how we relieve doctors of their most pressing burdens.